Lucid (Aṣa album)

-Lucid is the fourth studio album by French-Nigerian singer Aṣa.
-It was released on October 11, 2019, through Chapter Two Records and Wagram Music.
-It is a soul, folk, and rock album that incorporates elements of funk and folk rock.
-It is more personal and less political compared to her previous albums.
-The production was primarily handled by drummer Marlon B and contains additional elements of jazz, reggae and neo-soul.
-The album's title depicts the place where she is currently at in her life.
+Lucid is the fourth studio album by French-Nigerian singer Aṣa, released on October 11, 2019, via Chapter Two Records and Wagram Music.
+Labeled a soul, folk, and rock album, Lucid incorporates elements of funk, folk rock, jazz, reggae and neo-soul.
+Drummer Marlon B was largely in charge of the production.

-Sonically, Lucid utilizes piano-led ballads, strings and soft brass to tell a tale of the brokenhearted.
-The lyrics explore topics such as love, heartbreak, self-discovery, empowerment, joy, pain and identity.
+Lucid employs piano-led ballads, strings, and soft brass to portray a story of the heartbroken.
 The album's singles "The Beginning", "Good Thing", and "My Dear" were all released in 2019.
-The album received generally positive reviews from music critics, who commended the symbolic nature of Aṣa's songwriting and considered it to be her deepest and most emotionally robust record.
-The album was supported by a Lucid album tour, which commenced in November 2019.
+Lucid received generally positive reviews from music critics, who commended it for being about love.
+The album was supported by a tour, which commenced in November 2019.

 Background and promotion

-Aṣa took a five-year hiatus from music before revealing plans to release Lucid.
+After releasing Bed of Stone in 2014, Aṣa took a five-year hiatus from music before revealing plans to release Lucid.
 On France 24, she recalled making an attempt to "live normal" during her hiatus.
 In September 2019, Aṣa announced the album's title, cover art, and release date simultaneously.
-In an interview with Griot magazine the following month, she said the title Lucid depicts the place where she is currently at in her life.
-Aṣa said some of the songs were written in her flat in Paris while others were written at her studio in Lagos.
-She also stated to have written the album like a diary and poured all of her "joy, heartbreak, laughter and longing" on it.
-Prior to releasing Lucid, Aṣa released the singles "The Beginning" and "Good Thing", along with their accompanying music videos.
+In an interview with Griot magazine the following month, she said some of the songs were written in her flat in Paris while others were written at her studio in Lagos.
+She also said she wrote the album like a diary and poured all of her "joy, heartbreak, laughter and longing" on it.